 - Anything else that shows money coming out of your business

-If you use a bookkeeping platform like Bench, you’ve already been keeping your books updated throughout the year, so collecting these documents won’t take much time at all.
+If you use a bookkeeping platform like Xendoo or Bench, you’ve already been keeping your books updated throughout the year, so collecting these documents won’t take much time at all.
 It’s a great investment for the long term because it creates space for you to focus on living your life and pouring your energy into the aspects of your biz that you’re passionate about.
-With Bench, your dedicated team can assemble a comprehensive Year End Financial Package with everything you need to file an annual tax return before it’s even tax time.
+With Xendoo, your dedicated team can assemble a comprehensive Year End Financial Package with everything you need to file an annual tax return before it’s even tax time.

 2. Choose the right tax form for your business structure